Tracy-Boateng/word-rush/README.md

 ### Word Rush 🏃⌨️
 Word Rush is a fast-typing game created for the Final Project assignment.
 Players type randomized words within a 99-second timer, and the game tracks hits and accuracy.
+This now includes the full **High Score system** required for **Assignment 3**, including localStorage, sorting, scoreboard UI, and updated styling.
 ---
 ![alt text](./assets/media/image.png)